-Audi fans have had to be patient... this new A1 Sportback has been long overdue.
-Now that it's here, however, does it represent enough of an improvement over its predecessor to again compete effectively for the young, stylish and ambitious professionals' money?
+Audi fans have had to wait very patiently for the arrival of new A1 Sportback.
+Now that it's here, however, does the Ingolstadt-based brand's premium compact hatchback represent enough of an improvement over its predecessor to again find favour with young, stylish and ambitious professionals?

 We like: Attractive design and stylish cabin, build quality